N3333xus/EchoShare/README.md

 # EchoShare

-EchoShare is a simple article-posting platform developed with django following MVT(Model-View-Template) architecture.
+EchoShare is a simple article-posting platform built with Django, following the MVT (Model-View-Template) architecture.

 ## Features

+- CRUD operations for articles via Django Admin.
+- Article editing with CKEditor5.
+- Image upload support for article covers.

 ## Running the project